 There are 3 methods by which this can be done:

 - Straight game mechanism: Simplest form of all.
-Just die, and some games allows you do unexpected things while dead.
-Sometimes, the dead character can harass living ones, resulting in a kind of Kingmaker Scenario.
+Just die, and some games allow you to do unexpected things while dead.
+Sometimes, the dead character can harass the living ones, resulting in a kind of Kingmaker Scenario.

-- Glitches: Some form of glitch allows player or enemy to die and stay around and move around, and in some cases still fight!
+- Glitches: Some form of glitch that allows the player or enemy to die and move, stay around, or in some cases still fight!
 Exploiting this can fall under Not the Intended Use.

 - Cheat code: First enable some form of cheat, then die.
-The interaction of cheat and dying code causes unexpected abilities while dead.
+The interaction of the cheat code and dying gives the player interesting outcomes while dead.